RayMathew/travel-history-viewer/README.md

 - **Interactive Map**: Visual representation of our activities using Google Maps, with filters like distance hiked / biked,  elevation gained and year(s).
 - **Notion Integration**: The data comes from 2 Notion databases (templates linked below), fetched in the backend using Notion API, and sent as an aggregrated result to the UI.
 - **Caching**: The web app makes aggressive use of 3 types of caching (browser local storage, Etag, and cache-control) to reduce network load and server cost, given that the data is updated only a couple dozen times a year.
-- **External Links**: Each activity card has links to other platforms - Google Photos, AllTrails, a Notion journal entry and Instagram.
+- **External Links**: Each activity card has links to other platforms - Google Photos, AllTrails, Notion blogposts and Instagram.

 - **Security**: The web app uses Authjs.dev for authentication and session validation.
 Since there are only 3 users (my wife, me and 'Guest'), the username and password are stored as encrypted environment variables, as opposed to in a database.